 Yes, you know that your daily soda habit is bad for your health, but at least the cans can help improve your closet.
 Want to double your hanging space?
 You’ll accomplish that in seconds with this great hack from Idea Bottle.
 Just twist off the little metal tab that’s used to open the soda can—remember to use it to open your can first, then you can enjoy the refreshing beverage while you whip your closet into shape—and presto!
 You have a hanger-doubling device.
 Just slip one of the tab’s holes over your metal hanger’s loop, and then hang a second metal hanger through the other hole.
 Now you can hang two garments in the space of one.
 What a great way to keep outfits matched.

 Solution for Caps or Scarves

 Is your collection of caps or scarves out of control?
 Send an old hanger and a few plastic shower curtain rings to the rescue with this idea from The Orderly Home.
-You’ll want the type of shower curtain rings that easily twist open – pick your favorite color.
-Simply twist several rings over the hanger – for fun, use a plastic hanger the same color as the rings – and now you have a handy cap holder.
+You’ll want the type of shower curtain rings that easily twist open—pick your favorite color.
+Simply twist several rings over the hanger and now you have a handy cap holder.
+For fun, use a plastic hanger the same color as the rings.
 To use, just slip the cap’s strap through the curtain rings.
-It’s also a great way to store... scarves, brassieres, small handbags, flip flops or just about any other clothing or accessory item that is easy to hang.
+It’s also a great way to store scarves, brassieres, small handbags, flip flops or just about any other clothing or accessory item that is easy to hang.

 03 of 07